olegkrums/job-approval-system/README.md

         Declined = 3
     }
 ```
 - RulesEvaluator - design is based on the Rule Pattern.
-This allows one to implement independent rules which is much easier to read then deeply nested boolean logic and test it.
+This allows one to implement independent rules which is much easier to read than deeply nested boolean logic and test it.
 ## Angular 8 SPA
 - App Component = Simple Job Approval System
--  JobApprovalApi - makes API calls to **Job Approval .Net Core API**
+-  JobApprovalApi - makes asynchronous API calls to **Job Approval .Net Core API**